High Altitude Carrot Cake Recipe

-- Grate carrots on fine grate for cake with a tender crumb.
-Use larger grate for more texture.
+- Grate carrots on a fine grate for a cake with a tender crumb.
+Use a larger grate for more texture.

-- You can use either canned of fresh pineapple.
+- You can use either canned or fresh pineapple.
 If using fresh pineapple, chop finely and squeeze out extra moisture.

 - If you enjoy nuts, try toasting them for texture and sprinkling them over the top of the frosting.
 This adds visual appeal and allows those who don't enjoy nuts to scrape them off the top.

 - 1 cup sour milk, (1 Tablespoon white vinegar plus milk to equal 1 cup)

 - 3/4 cup vegetable oil